chemacenturion/README.md-Generator/generatedREADME.md

 ## README.md Generator ![LicenseImage]()

 ## Description
-This project centers around creating a user friendly README.md generator via node.js within the terminal.
+This project centers around the task of generating a README.md inside the terminal with node.js and inquirer prompts.

 ## Table of Contents:
 * [Installation](#Installation)